astro-transients/tilepy/README.md

 ## Help
 If any problem is found, please open an Issue in the project main page so it is documented.

-Otherwise you can also contact me at seglararro@lapp.in2p3.fr, or you can create a Pull Request with the new features implemented
+Otherwise you can also contact me at seglararro@lapp.in2p3.fr, or you can create a Pull Request with the new features implemented.